-- (a) Each school shall be responsible for the conduct of its players and officials. - (b) The home team is responsible for supplying pucks and the score sheet. - (c) Exhibition games must be approved by the principal of each school.
-Coaches are to provide copies of all exhibition game sheets to the convener. - (d) An unlimited number of players can be dressed.
+- (a) Each school shall be responsible for the conduct of its players and officials. - (b) The home team is responsible for supplying pucks and a tablet for use during the game by the scorekeeper.
+If the home team cannot provide a tablet or one is not available at the hosting venue to be used for this purpose, the home team may provide a hard copy scoresheet that can be used as a one-time replacement. - (c) Exhibition games must be approved by the principal of each school. - (d) An unlimited number of players can be dressed.
 No more than six (6) team officials, as properly identified on the score sheet, may go behind the player's bench at any one time. - (e) Helmets and facemasks must to worn at all times within the playing area.
 The use of CSA-approved helmets are mandatory for all hockey coaches while on the ice during practices. - (f) A game shall consist of three 15 minute stop time periods followed by a flood after each period of play.
-A 4-minute warm-up will precede each game. - (g) Each team is allowed a 30 second time-out per game.
+A 4-minute warm-up will precede each game.

-- (h) The minimum number of players required to start a game is nine, including eight skaters and one goaltender. - (i) Ties for final playoff positions shall be broken in the following manner: - (1) Where ties involve the last playoff position(s), tie-breaking games must be scheduled. - (2) To break all other ties in the final regular season standings, the following criteria will be used: - (I) Head to head results, with the winning team being seeded highest. - (II) If there is still a tie, the team that has allowed the fewest goals in games involving the tied teams will get the highest seed. - (III) If still tied, point differential (goals for less goals against) amongst the games involving the tied teams, the team with the highest differential getting the highest seed. - (IV) Should the teams still be tied, then the overall goal differential between common opponents shall be used.
+- (g) Each team is allowed a 30 second time-out per game. - (h) The minimum number of players required to start a game is nine, including eight skaters and one goaltender. - (i) Ties for final playoff positions shall be broken in the following manner: - (1) Where ties involve the last playoff position(s), tie-breaking games must be scheduled. - (2) To break all other ties in the final regular season standings, the following criteria will be used: - (I) Head to head results, with the winning team being seeded highest. - (II) If there is still a tie, the team that has allowed the fewest goals in games involving the tied teams will get the highest seed. - (III) If still tied, point differential (goals for less goals against) amongst the games involving the tied teams, the team with the highest differential getting the highest seed. - (IV) Should the teams still be tied, then the overall goal differential between common opponents shall be used.